BingoBois/FinalReport/README.md

 The cluster consisted of 1 slave pc, which also took care of logging, and the database.

-It is actually a really bad example of a Kubernetes setup, but for us it was sufficient (most of the time), and was a nice learning experience.
+It is actually a really bad example of a Kubernetes setup, but for us it was sufficient (most of the time) and was a nice learning experience.

 ### Continuous Deployment Setup